All Episodes

 And of course, they will, you know, encourage other states to do the same thing.

-So we could get to a point where we get more into a state's rights versus federal government kind of a battle where we're actually free you know, free people to use our resources as we see fit, as it should have been, and really was set up in the beginning.
+So we could get to a point where we get more into a state's rights versus federal government kind of a battle where we're actually free, you know, free people to use our resources as we see fit, as it should have been and really was set up in the beginning.

 So I wanted to get that out there because I haven't voiced it.

-You're the first one I've actually talked to in a public forum about this because well, I can't.
+You're the first one I've actually talked to in a public forum about this because, well, I can't.

 What do I do?

-Well, actually, depending on your state, and you don't really have to be in a state where they've revivified that you can use gold and silver as money.
+Well, actually, depending on your state, and you don't really have to be in a state where they've re-vivified that you can use gold and silver as money.

 What a concept.

-But I think I think the things are breaking down.
+But I think things are breaking down.

-I don't think that people if things break down to the level that they could, and I don't want to see this, but if they do, then um a lot of these authority figures are going to just walk away because if the currency fails, why would they go to work?
+I don't think that people, if things break down to the level that they could, and I don't want to see this, but if they do, then a lot of these authority figures are going to just walk away because if the currency fails, why would they go to work?

 It's called a black market, but it's really a free market pop up.

-I don't think we're gonna get there, but the trend is moving that way, and it's moving that way rapidly, and that's why you're seeing these rapid movements in the metals, because it's a precursor or a barometer of the storm ahead.
+And that's why you're seeing these rapid movements in the metals because it's a precursor or a barometer of the storm ahead.

-I mean, when a barometer really moves, and you're a sailor or a pilot, and you see that thing go, you go, holy moly, I better really pay attention.
+I mean, when a barometer really moves and you're a sailor or a pilot and you see that thing go, you go, holy moly, I better really pay attention.

 Something's out there that I don't want to fly into or put my boat into.

-I better, you know, turn around, cancel the flight, get to the harbor, and that's that's what we're seeing right now.
+I better, you know, turn around, cancel the flight, get to the harbor.

 Yeah, absolutely.

-Um I want to bring in uh related to everything you just said, the fact that the state of Texas passed that law where they are building out a system where if you deposit your physical metals in the state depository, then uh beginning in the spring of 2027,
+And I want to bring in related to everything you just said, the fact that the state of Texas passed that law where they are building out a system where if you deposit your physical metals in the state depository, then beginning in the spring of 2027, you can have a debit card that's supported by the state that's tied to your metals.

-You just put metals, metals becomes your bank, yeah, and you have ownership over those metals.
+And you have ownership over those metals.

-Yep, or you can go out and spend it like cash on the debit card.
+Or you can go out and spend it like cash on the debit card.

 Like that is a major change in the way people will think about metals.